 It doesn't take long to begin spotting issues.
 There's no single item to block social networking sites, for instance.
 And while there's a site whitelist for domains which should never be blocked, Sophos Home doesn't provide a blacklist to specify sites which should never be available.

 Still, it's easy enough to get started, and you can limit access to the worst of the web in a very few clicks.

 Once the system is set up, attempting to visit a site in a no-go category got us a desktop notification, and a message in our web browser explaining that Sophos Home had blocked access to the site.

 While that sounds good, there's a problem.
-The content filtering system blocks access from the top browsers only, so if a user installs something like Brave they'll be able to view whatever content they like.
+As with the malicious URL filter, the content filtering system blocks access from the top browsers only, so if a user installs something like Brave they'll be able to view whatever content they like.

 Tech-savvy teenagers will bypass Sophos Home Premium without much difficulty, then.
 But if you're just looking for something to protect very young children from discovering web nastiness by accident, this feature could still be useful.

 Although the Sophos Home Premium interface lists Privacy as one of its layers of protection, this only includes a single item: monitoring for webcam hijacking.

 We tried grabbing a frame from the webcam with a custom app of our own.
 A very obvious alert appeared in a blue band across the center of our screen, much better than the small (and quick-to-disappear) desktop notifications you'll get with some products.

 The alert asked us whether we'd like to block or allow our app to access the webcam.
 We tapped Allow, and our app was able to grab its frame.